emmarthur/cloud-arthur-emmanart/assignments/Labs1/PROCESS_DOCUMENTATION.md

 ### 3. Navigate Through Each Section
 - Click on each section in the table of contents OR use Next/Back buttons
 - Navigate to each section using URL hash fragments (#0, #1, #2, #3)
-- Scroll through each section completely (use PageDown, End key, or scroll)
+- **IMPORTANT: Scroll through each section completely** (use PageDown, End key, or scroll)
+  - Scroll from top to bottom (Home key, then PageDown multiple times, then End key)
+  - This ensures all content and images are visible and can be captured
 - Take full-page screenshots of each section to capture all content

 ### 4. Extract Content from Screenshots